icclab/KIARA/README.md

 ## Features

-This first release focuses on the basic features of RPC communication:
+This first release focuses on the basic features of RPC and Publish/Subscribe communication:

 - Easy to use and extensible Application Programmer Interface (API).
 Synchronous and Asynchronous function calls.